garnettr/YouTube-API_browserDock/README.md

 ## Why I built this project?

 I wanted to build an app that I could use everday.
-Something that could be of good use and wkeep me interested.
+Something that could be of good use and would keep me interested.
 Not just an app to test out a new coding pattern and then it's discarded.

 But rather an app that was built around something I was already interested in.